Saikat-Dass/Statistical_Analysis_on_Retail_Sales_Using_Hypothesis_Testing/README.md

 <h2>Overview :</h2>

-This repository contains a statistical analysis project that applies hypothesis testing techniques on a retail sales dataset.
-The goal of this project is to understand how different business factors such as region, category, and discount strategies influence sales performance and customer behavior.
+This repository contains a statistical analysis project that applies Hypothesis Testing techniques on a Retail Sales dataset.
+The goal of this project is to understand how different business factors such as Region, Category and Discount Strategies influence Sales Performance and Customer BehavioUr.

-This project demonstrates the complete data analysis workflow, including data exploration, data visualization, hypothesis testing, and interpretation of statistical results.
+This project demonstrates the complete Data Analysis workflow including Data Exploration, Data Visualization, Hypothesis Testing and Interpretation of Statistical results.

 <h2>Tools used for the analysis :</h2>